PhilStedman/Crisp_Takehome/README.md

 ## Next steps
 - For large .csv files, split up the reading of the file into manageable chunks.
 - Determine where the output data should be stored and extend the API to store the output data in the database of your choosing.
-- Gather information on what other configurations are necessary and extend the configuration file capabilities to support those.
+- Improve the capabilities of the configuration file to be less restrictive on the form of the input CSV file, e.g. a particular partner may be storing the date in a single column called "YYYY-MM-DD".
+The current design would not be able to handle this case.